 SHRA offers a variety of programs and resources to help eligible low-income buyers realize the dream of homeownership.
 These include the Mortgage Credit Certificate program, the CalHome First-Time Homebuyer Mortgage Assistance Program, and several affordable home purchase opportunities.

 Weekly Funding Update – As programs open and close frequently due to the availability of funding, SHRA provides a weekly update for its homebuyer programs.
-Refer to the link attached for the most up to date information about program availability.
-Weekly Funding Update (PDF)
+Refer to the Weekly Funding Update for the most up to date information about program availability.

 Program Updates and Announcements – In addition to the weekly funding update, all parties interested in SHRA’s homebuyer programs are also encouraged to register for and maintain current contact information on SHRA’s email list (ListServ) in order to receive program updates and important announcements.
-Refer to the link attached for more information.
-Single Family Lenders Email List Link
+Refer to the Single Family Lenders Email List for more information.

 Mortgage Credit Certificate Program